PrashantChoudhary13579/PrashantChoudhary13579/README.md

   - Participated in **TechNight**, an 18-hour hackathon at Punjab Engineering College, Chandigarh, and received a certificate of participation.

 - 🌱 **Currently Learning**:
-  - **JavaScript, SageMath (Sage), and CMD** to enhance my contributions to SageMath and improve my cybersecurity expertise.
+  - **JavaScript,Python, SageMath (Sage), and CMD** to enhance my contributions to SageMath and improve my cybersecurity expertise.

   - Building modern web development skills with **Javascript** and  **Node.js** through projects.